samisfierce/samisfierce/_posts/2017-12-12-bali-temples.md

 layout: post
 title: The Temples of Bali
 date: 2017-12-12 06:47:03 +0800
-categories: travel bali
+categories: travel
-images:
+tags: bali indonesia
+image:
-  - images/blogposts/20171212/temple.JPG
+  - /images/blogposts/20171212/temple.JPG
 excerpt:
   Bali has hundreds of breathtaking temples.
 Here are some of my favorites.
 comments: true